JonesInForCode/CardStack/README.md

 ![CardStack Logo](public/pwa-icons/icon-128x128.png)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-CardStack is a task management application specifically designed for people with ADHD and ASD (Autism Spectrum Disorder).
+CardStack is a task management application specifically designed for people with ADHD.
 Unlike conventional to-do list apps, CardStack presents one task at a time as a full-screen card that demands attention and decision, with dismissed tasks circling back around for future consideration.

 **Try it live: [cardstacktask.netlify.app](https://cardstacktask.netlify.app)**

 ## Purpose

-I created CardStack for myself as a person with ADHD and ASD who struggles with traditional task management systems.
+I created CardStack for myself as a person with ADHD who struggles with traditional task management systems.
 Standard to-do lists often lead to:

 - Decision paralysis when faced with too many options
 - "Out of sight, out of mind" forgetting of tasks not visually present